stefan-esquivel/Pathfinder/README.md

 # Pathfinder
-Pathfinder is an Underwater Cable Connecting Robot got evaluated to connect a cable to an IR beacon autonomously.
-This project achieved a perfect score in the final evaluations (Videos of Evaluations located in the repository).
-As the team captain and lead programmer, I was in charge of designing, programming, and testing all software aspects of the robot.
-This repository holds all coding milestones.
+Pathfinder is an Underwater Cable Connecting Robot prototype submitted into the [Ocean Netwroks Canada](https://www.oceannetworks.ca/).
+As the team captain and software developer and tester.
+My teammates consistid of a 2 civil engineer, and an additional softwareengenne .

+##About
+Focusing on the software aspects of this project

+##Setup